VCGI/documentation/parceldata/parcel_data_stacked_polygons.md

 ## Full SQL Script

-*Additional annoations added for clarity.*
+*Additional annotations added for clarity.*

 ```sql
 -- Set the working directory to the PARCELGDB database which contains the GIS data needed to run the procedure.